VINIRR99/alura-project-favorites/README.md

 # My Favorite Media

-This project was proposed by the formation ["From scratch: HTML and CSS for web projects"](https://www.alura.com.br/formacao-html-css) at [Alura](https://www.alura.com.br/), but I decided to use mainly JavaScript for this one.
+This project was proposed by the formation ["From scratch: HTML and CSS for web projects"](https://www.alura.com.br/formacao-html-css) at [Alura](https://www.alura.com.br/), but I decided to use mainly JavaScript for this one.<br>
+It is a page containing all my favorite piece of entertainment, including movies, TV shows and video games.

 ![Project Idea Image](https://cdn3.gnarususercontent.com.br/2811-html-css-cabecalho-footer-variaveis-css/aula5-img5.png)